luckybeulla/css_338/xss.md

 2. Do cookies change with the theme?

-  ***The value of the present cookie changes with the theme.
-For example, when I changed the theme to blue, the value associated with the theme cookie changed from default to blue***
+    ***The value of the present cookie changes with the theme.***
+   * For example: when I changed the theme to blue, the value associated with the theme cookie changed from default to blue

-3.

-4.
+3. Step 1 and 2 using Burpsuite

+    ***Using burpsuite, the HTTP request to cs338:jeffondich.com contains a Cookie header with its value theme set to default.
+The resulting HTTP response has a Set-Cookie header containing the theme as default, and experies with a data.
+When I change the theme of Jeff's site to be red, a new GET request is sent with theme set to red: GET /fdf/?theme=red HTTP 1.1.
+The Set-Cookie header in the response then has the theme value as red with the same expiration date.
+These changes in the cookie value are similar to those observed through the inspectpor tool***

+4. Relaunching the browser and going back to FDF.

 5.

-Do the previous two steps (examining cookies and changing the theme) using Burpsuite.
-What "Cookie:" and "Set-Cookie:" HTTP headers do you see?
-Do you see the same cookie values as you did with the Inspector?
+6.

 Quit your browser, relaunch it, and go back to the FDF.
 Is your red or blue theme (wherever you last left it) still selected?